Compass-Detroit/BHM-website/ACCESSIBILITY.md

 We have implemented comprehensive accessibility tooling and guidelines to ensure our website meets WCAG 2.1 AA standards.
 This includes both static analysis and runtime testing to catch accessibility issues during development.

+## Standards

+We follow the [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/WAI/WCAG21/quickref/) at the AA level.

 ## Tooling

 ### Static Analysis (ESLint)